hientrung/dart-observable/README.md

 print(b.rebuildCount); //result 1
 ```

-Computed is just give readonly value, thus there are a object Commission used to read+write value
+Computed is just give readonly value, thus there are an object Commission used to read+write value

 # Validator